-EDU 211D EXPLORING EDUCATION IN A DIVERSE SOCIETY
+EXPLORING EDUCATION IN A DIVERSE EDU 211D SOCIETY

 Prerequisites: Sophomore status and LAS 150.
 May be taken concurrently with LAS 150.

 The aim of the course is to sensitize teacher education candidates and other interested students to the differing needs of children/adolescents and to foster an exploration of their beliefs and experiences with regard to issues of diversity.
 Participants in the course will understand critical concepts of teaching and learning in a multi-cultural classroom.
+A field experience is required.

-EDU 274 INTRODUCTION TO STUDENTS WITH MILD/MODERATE EDUCATIONAL NEEDS
+INTRODUCTION TO STUDENTS WITH MILD/MODERATE EDUCATIONAL NEEDS